 - Machine Learning Engineering Roles: Product vs. Research

 - Machine Learning Engineering Roles by Company Size

 - Machine Learning Engineering Roles by Business Profile

-What Factors Should You Consider When Evaluating an ML Engineering Role?
+What Factors Should You Consider When Evaluating an Machine Learning Engineer Role?

 As you are looking for that new position in machine learning, you have probably noticed a wide variety of responsibilities with little or no correlation to the job title.
 What’s expected from, say, an ML Engineer can be completely different between Company A and Company B. Even at the same company, the same job title can have completely different responsibilities.

 This inconsistency makes looking for the perfect role tricky, and you need to dive a little deeper into what makes these roles so different.
 When evaluating a role, team, or company:

 - Determine if it is a product or research-focused role

 - Investigate the team’s (or company’s) size and stage